 Members voted to change the organization's name to Association of Sewing and Design Professionals, Inc., effective January 1, 2008, in recognition and acknowledgement of the wide variety of skills and specialties of ASDP members.

 In 2008, the Association launched a Master Certification Program.
 Over 20 years in the making, this voluntary program was developed to ensure a well-rounded and balanced set of skills in those who participate.
 The program is also open to non-members.
 As of mid 2014, MSDP has awarded four participants, all Formal members of ASDP, with their certification as Master Sewing and Design Professional, and one has also been awarded the first Master Alterations Specialist certificate as well.

 The Association is incorporated as a not-for-profit organization in the state of New York.
 Development and management of the organization are handled by a volunteer Board of Directors elected by the general membership.
 Elections are held at the Annual Membership Meeting which takes place each year during the national education conference.
-The Board of Directors meets monthly via conference calls and meets in person annually for a planning session.
+The Governance Board meets monthly via conference calls and meets in person annually for a planning session.